uwuclxdy/uwuweb/docs/project-functions.md

 Authentication and Session Management - Provides functions for user authentication, session management, and role-based access control.

-### Session Initialization:

-The file includes automatic session initialization code that:

-- Sets session lifetime to 1800 seconds (30 minutes)
-- Regenerates session ID every 600 seconds (10 minutes) for security
-- Sets up session timeout tracking
-- Checks for session timeout on each page load
-- Updates the last activity time for logged-in users

 ### Authentication and Session: